-A mobile camping safari is great way to experience your surroundings at their most visceral.
+A mobile camping safari is a great way to experience your surroundings at their most visceral.
 Director of Letaka Safaris, Grant Reed, talks about the advantages of this unique type of safari.

 When/where did your love of wildlife and conservation begin?